 I can go months in between complete litter change-outs if I clean it out regularly (at least once a day) and use a good clumping litter that doesn’t break apart easily.
+This Scoop Away brand is one of my trusted litters that seems to never get dirty or smelly if I keep it cleaned!
 Just add fresh litter on top when needed, and it will stay fresh and free of nasty smells for a super long time.

 Even though clumping litter is a bit more expensive than the traditional clay type, you may be able to spend less, in the long run, considering it just lasts so much longer.